z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 interrupts is not required, but understanding how to view a Spectrum memory map is.
 The reader is assumed to be familiar with at least the first 6 installments of that guide.

+<<<TODO Add link to the tutorial.
+It's not essential, but a skim read of the
+ideas would be useful.>>>

 ## Strategy